 38. Breastfeeding keeps money out of the pockets of companies that are heavily involved in the push to bring more GMOs into our food supply (Boo GMOs).

 39. Breastfeeding might prevent near-sightedness (Source)

-40. Breastfeeding encourages a health digestive system since it is more easily digested than other formulas.
+40. Breastfeeding encourages a healthy digestive system since it is more easily digested than other formulas.

 41. Breastfeeding reduces pain (Source).

 42. Breastmilk seems to contribute towards heart health.
 (Source)